jnewland/yamsplode/README.md

 #### Motivation

 For all sorts of valid reasons, folks seem to like distributing Kubernetes applications as one large file containing multiple YAML documents.
 I prefer to read (and sometimes edit) these sorts of files before blindly passing them to `kubectl`, and also generally prefer to store them in source control.
-Both of those thigns are way easier with a bunch of YAML files containing single documents rather than one large file.
+Both of those things are way easier with a bunch of YAML files containing single documents rather than one large file.
 Thus, this tool.

 # Usage